nicholasf/inkling/README.txt

 Types:

-Have your own ActiveRecord object 'acts_as_inkling' and it will be included in the system with services like menuing, security, routing, workflows, and versioning.
+Have your own ActiveRecord object 'acts_as_content' and it will be included in the system with services like menuing, security, routing, workflows, and versioning.

 Namespacing: